gotranseo/manual/README.md

 * https://ashfurrow.com/blog/building-compassionate-software/

 ## Our 3 Core Principles
-### We are not a family
+### Work more like a team than a family
-The tech world is plagued with statements like “come join our family.”
-Transeo is a team, not a family.
-This is incredibly important to us, as we believe it sets the theme for all of our work.
-This idea is taken from Reed Hastings and Netflix.
+The tech world is plagued with the statement, “come join our family,” which is often used to keep employees working endless hours.
+We believe in working together as a team, not as a family.
+This idea manifests in our belief that we don't need to work long hours to make a great product, or abandon the outside world to keep the company alive.
+Instead, Transeo is all about balance: balance in work, balance in life, and balance in our company.

+We want you to feel a bond with Transeo's mission, and sometimes, that bond can create a family-like vibe.
+However, this feeling should give you professional meaning and purpose, not force you to work long hours or lose sight of everything else.

 This line from Netflix’s culture page (https://jobs.netflix.com/culture) sums it up nicely:

 > “We model ourselves on being a team, not a family.
 A family is about unconditional love, despite your siblings’ unusual behavior.
 A dream team is about pushing yourself to be the best teammate you can be, caring intensely about your teammates, and knowing that you may not be on the team forever.”